sanjeevkpune/java-backend-bootcamp/session-02-big-picture/README.md

 Final project options:

-- A RESTful API (Application Programming Interface) for a e-commerce website that allows users to view products, add items to a shopping cart, and place orders
+- A RESTful API (Application Programming Interface) for an e-commerce website that allows users to view products, add items to a shopping cart, and place orders

 - A social media platform that allows users to create profiles, post updates, and connect with friends